FinTradeCorp/open_reqs/Creative_DevOps.md

 You've spent years in the trenches.
 You've configured CI/CD pipelines at 2 AM, you've written Terraform scripts to automate away your own job, and you've seen firsthand how a single, misconfigured webhook can bring a system to its knees.
 You are fluent in the language of YAML, APIs, and log files.

-But you're also disenfranchised.
-You're tired of using your powers for building meaningless features and serving on-call rotations for systems you know are fundamentally broken.
+But you're also tired of using your powers for building meaningless features and serving on-call rotations for systems you know are fundamentally broken.
 You have a satirical streak, a love for intricate puzzles, and you believe that the best way to explain a complex system is to build a smaller, working model of it.
 You understand that sometimes, the most important information is hidden in the commit history.

 **Core Responsibilities (The "Narrative Function")**